khtdr/svelte-redux-shopping-cart/README.md

 yarn run dev
 ```

-Or to enable hot-reloading and open Cypress tests:
+Or to enable hot-reloading and open the Cypress test suite:
 ```bash
 yarn run test
 ```